-Biology/General Science Elementary – Dana Bevan, Lisa Barber.
-Offered Tuesday and Thursday with hands on lab on Tuesday
+Integrated Science Multi-Age Elementary/Middle/High School – Dana Bevan, Lisa Barber.
+Offered Monday, Wednesday and Friday afternoons 12:10- 1:00pm with hands on Lab on Wednesday

 A course focused on hands-on scientific learning activities.
 The course covers a wide range of activities from using microscopes to hunt for microorganisms and observe small anatomical structures, charting plant growth and behavior, building motors and generators and experiments with safe household chemicals.
 Emphasis is on scientific method, importance of record-keeping, terminology and creativity.